akmenon1996/custom_email_generator/README.md

 The output will contain a log file witrh details of emails sent and also and updated csv with only the details of the people to which the email was not successfully delivered to.

+* Note :  Before using this app you will have to enable your gmail account to allow apps with low security access.You can do that on this link: https://myaccount.google.com/lesssecureapps